 - vii.
-Development on land identified as "Coastal Plains and Lowlands" on the Mosquito Management Map that comprises one or more of the following: - · Residential subdivision involving the creation of more than 10 lots. - High risk development types as identified in 3.6.3i. on land not presently zoned for urban development. - Development that includes Stormwater management devices (for example, bioretention swales, raingardens, constructed wetlands, or drains) or other water features (for example ornamental ponds or dams) designed to, or capable of holding water for a period in excess of 48 hours after inflows have ceased.
+Development on land identified as "Coastal Plains and Lowlands" on the Mosquito Management Map that comprises: - Residential subdivision involving the creation of more than 10 lots, - high risk development types as identified in 3.6.3i. on land not presently zoned for urban development, or any development that includes stormwater management devices (for example, bioretention swales, raingardens, constructed wetlands, or drains) or other water features (for example ornamental ponds or dams) designed or capable of holding water for a period in excess of 48 hours after inflows have ceased.